darkeclipz/algorithmic-world-building/README.md

  * [Trees](https://darkeclipz.github.io/procedural-generation/trees.html)
  * Procedural landmass generation

-## Math used

-Most of the math used to build this library is:

- * Vector Geometry
- * Probability Theory
- * Trigonometry
- * Basic algebra; know your functions

 ## Pseudo random number generator

 We want a seed based pseudo random number generator.
 The main reason for this is, we want predictive random numbers e.g.: if we start at a given seed, it should always generate the same sequence of random numbers.
 This property can be used to regenerate the same entity.